GeorgeWeb/syclref/_api-docs/stream.h/cl%253A%253Asycl%253A%253Astream_vec%253C 3%2C true%2C elementT%2C kDimensions %253E/functions/operator()/index.md

 : A reference to the stream object.

  - `vec rhs`
-: A reference to the vec object.
+: A reference to the stream object.
+A reference to the vec object.

-**Returns:** A reference to the stream object.
+**Returns:** osA reference to the stream object. rhsA reference to the vec object.
+A reference to the stream object.

 ---